 Ten lines of FLTEM ground geophysical surveying were completed at Ranger in the first half of 2022 to upgrade historical airborne conductors in preparation for drill testing.
-The survey work identified weakly to moderately conductive features in two zones within the approximately 4.5km x 6.0km survey area.
-Five historical drill holes, all of which are in the southeastern portion of the survey area, indicate the depth to the unconformity is between 230 metres and 300 metres.
+The survey work identified weakly to moderately conductive features in two zones within the approximately 4.5 kilometre x 6.0 kilometre survey area.
+Five historical drill holes, all of which are in the southeastern portion of the survey area, indicate the depth to the unconformity is between 230 and 300 metres.
 Figure 10 shows the Ranger survey results.